CoT-Driven Framework for Short Text Classification: Enhancing and Transferring Capabilities from Large to Smaller Model: Experiment

 \subsection{Experimental Setting}

-We selected LLaMA2-13B\cite{touvron2023llama} as the foundational model for our QLFR method and chose the LLaMA2-13B and Flan-T5-Large\cite{chung2022scaling} models to represent the LLM and smaller model in the QLFR-CML method, respectively.
-In the QLFR method, the LLaMA2-13B employs efficient parameter fine-tuning with Low-Rank Adaptation (LoRA)\cite{hu2021lora}, which is conducted with a batch size of 10 across five epochs.
+We selected LLaMA2-13B\cite{touvron2023llama} as the foundational model for our SSE-CoT method and chose the LLaMA2-13B and Flan-T5-Large\cite{chung2022scaling} models to represent the LLM and smaller model in the CDMT method, respectively.
+In the SSE-CoT method, the LLaMA2-13B employs efficient parameter fine-tuning with Low-Rank Adaptation (LoRA)\cite{hu2021lora}, which is conducted with a batch size of 10 across five epochs.
 LoRA maintains the weights of pretrained LMs while introducing trainable rank decomposition matrices into each transformer layer, making it feasible to fine-tune larger LMs with fewer computational resources\footnote{In our experiment, trainable parameters only account for 0.24\% of the entire LLaMA2-13B parameters}.
-Conversely, in the QLFR-CML, Flan-T5-Large has fully fine-tuned parameters with batch sizes of 5 and 10 epochs.
+Conversely, in the CDMT, Flan-T5-Large has fully fine-tuned parameters with batch sizes of 5 and 10 epochs.
 All experiments were conducted using three A100s and five V100s.